How efficiency shapes market impact: Model description

-At each time step the market orders of the long-term traders and the day trader are netted and the single combined order is submitted to the {\it market makers}, who are competitive and profit maximizing.
+{\bf Market makers}.
 We are not assuming any special institutional privileges, such as those of the specialists in the NYSE; our market makers are simply competitive liquidity providers.
-At each time step each market maker observes the combined order and submits a quote.
+At each time step each market maker observes the combined market order and submits a quote without knowing the quotes of the other market makers.
 The combined order is fully executed by the market maker(s) offering the best price.
 The market makers are able to take past order flow and prices into account in setting their quotes.
-Given that $\eta_t$ is IID, the typical transaction price sequence $\{\tilde{S}'_t\}$ will look like a random walk, as the market maker responds to the day trader's order flow, with a possible superimposed drift if a metaorder is present.

-In the final period $t = N+1$ the combination of the long-term information $\alpha$ and the accumulated short term information are revealed.
-Since the long-term traders' information signals are independent of those of the day trader, information is additive and the final price is